carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .error}

-These warnings mean because `g` and `sum` are not declared as `local`
+These warnings mean that because `g` and `sum` are not declared as `local`
 variables, GAP will expect them to be global variables at the time when
 the function will be called.
 Because they did not exist when `Read`
 was called, a warning was displayed.
-However, if they would be existing
+However, if they happened to exist
-by that time, there would be no warning, and they may be still overwritten
+by that time, there would be no warning, and any call to `AvgOrdOfGroup` would
-during the call to `AvgOrdOfGroup`!
-This shows how important is to
+overwrite them!
+This shows how important it is to
 declare local variables.
 Let us investigate what happened in slightly
-more details:
+more detail:

-The function is now re-defined, as we can see from its output (or can
+The function is now redefined, as we can see from its output (or can
-inspect with `PageSource(AvgOrdOfGroup)` which will also display comments,
+inspect with `PageSource(AvgOrdOfGroup)` which will also display any comments):
-if any):

 ~~~
 Print(AvgOrdOfGroup);